Pasifika Theology

 Our Pasifika Theology courses encourage students to bring their culture and selves to their theology and ministry, learning to understand how their unique identity can powerfully shape their Christian practice.

 Additionally, our courses offer a strong range of practical skills, supporting Pasifika leaders to live in faithful-yet-innovative churches and communities, that can continue to embody the gospel for the centuries to come.
-We are now pleased to be offering an Intercultural Studies track in the Diploma of Christian Studies which includes the following courses:

 217.515 PASIFIKA THEOLOGY